S8A/s8a.github.io/_drafts/setup-deploy-jekyll-v4-tailwindcss-alpinejs.md

 You can add any other Tailwind CSS directive you want, whether to explicitly set source directories and files in which you want to detect Tailwind CSS classes (for example, to have different CSS files for different pages), to enable dark mode based on classes or data attributes, to use legacy plugins like [Tailwind CSS Typography](https://github.com/tailwindlabs/tailwindcss-typography), to import CSS from other Node modules or local files, etc.

-Now, let's actually install the latest version of Tailwind CSS using `npm`:
+Now, let's actually install the latest version of Tailwind CSS, its PostCSS plugin, and PostCSS itself using `npm`:

 ```bash
 npm install tailwindcss @tailwindcss/postcss postcss